Wassup789/Music-Sync/desktop/README.md

 ## Information

-The files in this directory are used for the phone to synchornize with the desktop media files.
+The files in this directory are used for the phone to synchronize with the desktop media files.

 The 'media' directory requires subdirectories (only 'default' is valid for now) for profiles.